zachchan105/tmewc/typescript/api-reference/interfaces/BitcoinClient.md

 ▸ **findAllUnspentTransactionOutputs**(`address`): `Promise`\<[`BitcoinUtxo`](../README.md#bitcoinutxo)[]\>

-Finds all unspent transaction outputs (UTXOs) for given Bitcoin address.
+Finds all unspent transaction outputs (UTXOs) for given Meowcoin address.
 The list includes UTXOs from both the blockchain and the mempool, sorted by age with the newest ones first.
 Mempool UTXOs are listed at the beginning.